Araruama: Etymology

-"Araruama" is a word from Tupi.
-Its meaning, however, is controversial.
-Some argue that means "abundance of shells."
-Others say it means "bird promising," by combining the terms a'rara ("bird") and ûama ("future, promising it will be").
+According to Tupi language scholar Eduardo Navarro, the word *Araruama* derives from *arara* + *'y* + *'u* + *-aba*, meaning "place where macaws drink water," in reference to the Araruama Lagoon.

 Economy

 The municipality of Araruama economy is growing enough and varied such as:

 Tourist - representing a large percentage of districts mainly by economic and Iguabinha Praia Seca, however in recent years tourism has been growing rapidly in Araruama with Buzios and River Oysters, attracting thousands of tourists and visitors to the most beautiful and varied beaches around the State.
 The number of hotels and inns in Araruama has increased since 2010.

 Industrial - salt is quite abundant in Araruama (extracted mainly in the district of Praia Seca is one of the largest in the entire state and the entire country), so the main industries are focused on it, is extremely good for the city because it generates little or no pollution, keeping the whole balance and ecosystem of the region.
 Construction industries have also been installed in Araruama.
 Among them, there is the East Building, one of the largest in the state of Rio and headquartered in the city.
 Processing industries also generate numerous jobs in the city and are situated in Industrial Condominium Araruama the shores of RJ 124.

 Rural - planted and grown in the districts of Saint Vincent and the Morro Grande, representing the lowest percentage of the city's economy, has its cultivation such as banana, passion fruit, aipim, coco, tangerine, lemon and orange.
 Even with a reduction in production, Araruama remains the largest producer of citrus in the state of Rio de Janeiro.